Data Quality Metric Library

 |

-The percentage of the number of culvert records with a known drainage type, asset owner, location (displacement and side, or map coordinates), material, culvert type (i.e. not "unknown") and construction date.
+The percentage of the number of "in use" culvert (pipe) records with a known drainage type, asset owner, location (displacement and side), material, culvert type (i.e. not "unknown") and construction date.

 Paired with: SWC5